briandipalma/spa-2014/workshop_part2.md

     git clone https://github.com/briandipalma/spa-2014-contacts-list

 1. Open `index.html`

+    There is one new `script` tag.

+    It's the Custom Elements polyfill.
     We haven't used html imports/templates/shadow dom polyfills.

     The new script we've added is the custom-elements polyfill, which is part of